MadcapJake/language-citrine/README.md

-# PackageName language package
+# Citrine language package

-A short description of your language package.
+A package for highlights, snippets, and indentation support in Atom.